rbi-international/FSDS/README.md

-# FSDS
+# FSDS python basic Assignment
-Here 1st assignment of FSDS is uploaded
+1st assignment of FSDS is uploaded
+2nd assignment of FSDS is uploaded